-My Granny always had one at Christmas and Easter, but she was known to whip them up for any “special” occasion.
-I can’t tell you how often I’m asked, “I follow my grandmother’s recipe exactly, but it doesn’t taste the same.
+My Granny’s old fashioned coconut cake was a staple at Christmas and Easter, and she never hesitated to whip one up for any “special” occasion.
+I am often asked, “I follow my grandmother’s recipe exactly, but it doesn’t taste the same.
 What am I doing wrong?”

 Makes 3 – 8″ cake layers